Making and teaching music for a living was not exactly the plan…

 Short Bio – Teaching

-Avery Hill has been teaching music since 2013, and is a staple instructor of the Portland (OR) ‘ukulele community.
-Over the years, she has run her own studio of ‘ukulele classes and workshops, and is a regular instructor at the Menucha Ukulele Band Camp.
+Avery Hill is a staple instructor of the Portland (OR) ‘ukulele community and has instructed at a wide variety of festivals and camps.
+These include the Menucha Ukulele Band Camp (OR), the Reno Ukulele Festival (NV), the Ashokan Ukulele Weekend (NY), and the Kamloops Ukulele Festival (Canada).
 More recently, she has maintained a YouTube channel for ukulele tutorials and has begun teaching songwriting, including at the Songwriter Soireé Retreat.
 Whatever the classroom, Avery strives to educate everyone’s inner musician, to elevate their self-knowledge and confidence, and to enchant them with insight, presence, and a handful of good jokes.
 Avery is also a performing singer-songwriter, and storyteller.
-Her latest album is Dreams & Ghosts: A Family Album (2015), featuring the award-winning single Hello & Goodbye.
+Her latest album, The One Who Remembers (2024), explores the everyday moments and objects that open a portal through time, linking the past, present and future.
 Learn more at www.averyhill.studio.

 Full Bio

-Her latest album, Dreams & Ghosts: A Family Album (2015), ranked in the Top 10 on the Folk DJ charts, and features the award-winning single Hello & Goodbye.
+Her first album, Dreams & Ghosts: A Family Album (2015), ranked in the Top 10 on the Folk DJ charts, and features the award-winning single Hello & Goodbye.
 Tom May, host of River City Folk, commented: “This emerging singer-songwriter has a memorable, lilting voice and is already penning songs that could someday be classics.
 She is an extraordinary young talent.”
+Her latest album, The One Who Remembers (2024), explores the everyday moments and objects that open a portal through time, linking the past, present and future.

 Learn more at www.averyhill.studio.